et9719/stepldn-v2/README.md

 <img src="media/readme_media/orderhistory-wireframe.png" alt="wireframe for order history page">
 <img src="media/readme_media/orderhistory-mobile.png" alt="mobile wireframe for order history page">

-In the interest of time, I ended up having one page to show both the account details and order history, but would like to impliment the my accounts page as shown in the wireframe along with the seperate my details page and order history page in my own time.
+In the interest of time, I ended up having one page to show both the account details and order history, but would like to implement the my accounts page as shown in the wireframe along with the separate my details page and order history page in my own time.

 [Table of contents](#table-of-contents)